jgshu/flguard_eval/README.md

 # FLGuard Evaluations

 Just some of my own evaluations of the FLGuard algorithm proposed by [Nguyen et al. (2021)](https://arxiv.org/abs/2101.02281v2).
 Note that these only apply to an earlier proposed version.
+The updated version of this algorithm addressed these issues and can be found at https://arxiv.org/abs/2101.02281v4.

+*Note: This repo is intentionally broken since it has an outdated basis*

 ## Executing